From the beginning of its kickstarter, Kingdom Come: Deliverance promised one thing above all else: realism.

-Adding to this, the dialogue is often clunky and contrived, especially that outside of the main plot.
-One ‘activity’ — as the game called it — sticks out.
+Adding to this, the dialogue is often clunky and contrived, especially that about the main plot.
+One ‘activity’ – as the game called it sticks out.
 I went on a walk with an intended love interest, only for her to run off shouting, “last one there’s a slimy slug” before sprinting to the next cutscene.
 Said cutscene was no less cringy.

 The plot itself, however, is satisfyingly small-scale, which makes a refreshing change to the grandiose narrative preferred by many RPGs.
 In Kingdom Come, you play as Henry, a lowly blacksmith’s son who gets caught up in the midst of a conflict arising from the 15th century Czech civil war.

 The plot does a really good job in making you very much a pawn in the course of events: you are not the nation’s saviour or the unwitting leader of a revolution, but one man caught up in a conquest bigger than himself.
 Don’t get me wrong – Warhorse still gives you enough to do.
 The main story, which moves along as something you are privy to, rather than a shaper of, still puts you in action-based roles which keeps the missions enjoyable.

 The main benefit of this decentered, small-scale plot is that it allows you to be much freer in how you play Henry than other RPGs might have allowed.
 Although the game occasionally requires you to fight a boss or do something virtuous, you are, for the most part, free to be a deceitful, two-faced, self-serving coward when you see fit.